tadhgboyle/tab/README.md

 *High to Low priority sort*
 - Fix everything in Issues/Bugs
+- Categories should use an ID, and be serialized into each order product incase they are deleted.
 - Order status between "Normal" and "Returned" for when some items (but not all) are returned.
 - Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
-- Change how to select items and quantities.
+- Rework how to select items and quantities.
 Right now it is somewhat not intuitive.
 Options:
     - 1. Allow changing quantity after checking box
     - 2. Remove checkbox entirely, and instead consider all items with >= 1 quantity as "selected"
-    - 3. Similar to GBBC tab, click an item to add it to a list of all items.
-Click more times for more quantity
+    - 3. **Similar to GBBC tab, click an item to add it to a list of all items.
+Click more times for more quantity** (Priority)
 - Complete inventory features
     - Remaining:
         - "Set stock" in adjust page as well as add/subtract.